quixavis/Polyadic-Shell/README.md

 - I learned how github, version control, visual studio code, and git work
 - I learned about file structure
 ### Summary
 Overall, I greatly enjoyed the creation of my project.
 I found the strife in learning pygame and pygame_gui not only entertaining, but enriching.
 I learned a lot about the mechanics of python itself, the fundamental idea behind OOP, the way libraries work, the way programming projects are managed, and the way scope must be controlled.
+It paid off, because I ended up achieving my vision for the game and creating something that I feel proud of, especially considering the difficulties that it took to get there.